 Pennsylvania State University - University Park is a great decision for students pursuing a Plant Sciences degree.
-Prefer a large student body?
-This school has over 20,000 students on campus.
+University Park, Pennsylvania is the best setting for students who appreciate the active urban lifestyle.

 Delaware Valley University is a good decision for students pursuing a Plant Sciences degree.
 This school is located in the suburban region of Doylestown, Pennsylvania, near to shops and other amusement.